 Printers are very sensitive when used with a converter.
 If you bring a printer from home, make sure it has an integrated converter.
 Past AYF participants have suggested that students should pool their resources in groups of three or four, buy one printer in Freiburg, and share it.
 (Last year's students will offer items for sale in an informal flea market.
 During the summer, AYF staff will contact you via e-mail with specific information about the flea market.)
+However, you are also welcome to use the AYF Program Center printer for a small fee per page.
 When it comes to software, Microsoft Word is used widely and Open Office is also commonly used.